swhitefi/Comparative_Genomics/day1_afternoon/README.md

 For an in-depth explanation about how PCR duplicates arise in sequencing, please refer to this interesting [blog](http://www.cureffi.org/2012/12/11/how-pcr-duplicates-arise-in-next-generation-sequencing/)

 Picard identifies duplicates by search for reads that have same start position on reference or in PE reads same start for both ends.
-It will choose a representative from the based on base quality scores and other criteria and retain it while removing other duplicates.
-This step is plays a significant role in removing false positive variant calls represented by PCR duplicate reads.
+It will choose a representative from each group of duplicate reads based on best base quality scores and other criteria and retain it while removing other duplicates.
+This step plays a significant role in removing false positive variant calls during variant calling that are represented by PCR duplicate reads.

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_after/picard.png)